microsoft/vscode-wiki/File-Watcher-Internals.md

 ### Event Correlation vs. Non-Correlation

 **Update Sep-2024:** ⚠️ event correlation is disabled again for TS extension given instability in parcel watcher.
-This document is still valid, but assume that all watching is uncorrelated!
+This document is still valid, but assume that **all watching is uncorrelated**!

 Traditionally file events are not correlated: that means, any request to `IFileService.watch()` will contribute to the global `IFileService.onDidFilesChange` event reaching a lot of consumers, including extensions.